 by Donna Quist

 After two years of hard work, I held orders to report to flight school in 60 days.
 Seven days later, I was rear-ended at a stoplight by a car going 55 m.p.h.
-I was shoved through the intersection — the driver kept going.
+I was shoved through the intersection; the driver kept going.
 I was hospitalized for three weeks with severe whiplash and two torn back muscles.
-I knew the minute the flight surgeon was notified, my dream job disappeared.
+I knew that the minute the flight surgeon was notified, my dream job would disappear.

 Six weeks later, there was no word rescinding my orders.
 A few months later, miraculously, I was living my dream job.